Data Centers in Fujairah

 Natural Disaster Risk

-- Drought: A persistent environmental concern for the arid region.
+- Drought: A persistent environmental consideration for the arid region.